base2Services/cloudformation-custom-resources/README.md

    will default to empty string, or value of `EmptyKeyDefaultValue` parameter

 - `EmptyKeyDefaultValue` value for keys not present in JSON file and requested by `EnsureKeys`

+### Creating cloudformation stack in specific region

+It is easy to create sub-stacks in CloudFormation as long as they are in same region.
+In some cases, there is need to create stack in region different than region where parent stack is being create, or for example, to create same stack in multiple regions.
+Such (sub)stack lifecycle can be controlled via custom resource having it's code in `src/regional-cfn-stack` folder

+handler: `src/regional-cfn-stack/handler.lambda_handler`
+runtime: `python3.6`

+Required parameters:
+- `Region` - AWS Region to create stack in
+- `StackName` - Name of the stack to be created
+- `TemplateUrl` - S3 Url of stack template
+- `Capabilities` - Comma seperated list of capabilities.
+Set to empty value if no IAM capabilities required.

+Optional parameters:
+- `StackParam_Key` - Will pass value of this param down to stack's `Key` parameter
+- `OnFailure` - Behaviour on stack creation failure.
+Accepted values are `DO_NOTHING`,`ROLLBACK` and `DELETE`